 Tri-Valley Witers Member News

-California Writers Club Tri-Valley Branch in collaboration with the Pleasanton Library announces ”Open Mic Night with My Friends” on second Mondays of each month (except in June).
-The next two events are May 13 and June 17, 6:00 to 8:00 p.m. at the Pleasanton Public Library, 400 Old Bernal Avenue.
+California Writers Club Tri-Valley Branch in collaboration with the Pleasanton Library announces ”Open Mic Night with My Friends” on second Mondays of each month.
+The next two events are July 8 and August 12, 6:00 to 8:00 p.m. at the Pleasanton Public Library, 400 Old Bernal Avenue.
 Free and open to the public.
 No reservations needed.
 Readers sign up from 6:00-6:15 p.m. in the meeting room.
 For more information, please contact Deborah Bernal.